* This is the Professional Version. *

 Renal vein thrombosis should be considered in patients with renal infarction or any unexplained deterioration in renal function, particularly in patients with the nephrotic syndrome or other risk factors.
 The traditional diagnostic test of choice and the standard is venography of the inferior vena cava; this test is diagnostic, but it may mobilize clots.
 Because of the risks of conventional venography, magnetic resonance venography and Doppler ultrasonography are being used increasingly.
 Magnetic resonance venography can be done if GFR > 30 mL/min.
 Doppler ultrasonography sometimes detects renal vein thrombosis but has high false-negative and false-positive rates.
 Notching of the ureter due to dilated collateral veins is a characteristic finding in some chronic cases.
 CT angiography provides good detail with high sensitivity and specificity and is fast but requires administration of a radiocontrast agent, which may be nephrotoxic.
 Serum electrolytes and urinalysis are done and confirm deterioration of renal function.
 Microscopic hematuria is often present.
 Proteinuria may be in the nephrotic range.

-If no cause is apparent, testing for hypercoagulability disorders should be initiated (see Thrombotic Disorders).
+If no cause is apparent, testing for hypercoagulability disorders should be initiated (see Overview of Thrombotic Disorders).
 Renal biopsy is nonspecific but may detect a coexisting renal disorder.

 Death is rare and usually related to complications such as pulmonary embolism and those due to nephrotic syndrome or a malignant tumor.